Cubie87/cubie87.github.io/posts/2026-einkTag/pricetag.md

 That library also had a bitmap image of the waveshare logo, which was interesting.
 In theory that means that you can draw any arbitrary images on the display (as opposed to having to programmatically define shapes, etc), but needed more understanding.

 The bitmap is a list of hex values, specifically 5624 of them.
-Given that this e-ink screen had exactly 8 times pixels at 44992, that meant that the hex values each represented 8 pixels, at least in theory.
+Given that this e-ink screen had exactly 8 times that many pixels at 44992, that meant that the hex values each represented 8 pixels, at least in theory.

 ## Calibration Patterns